gauthamkolluru/gauthamsk.me/content/Literature/time_and_again.md

 F**K!!!

-Why is this still happening? is it really love or sheer obsession?? - I ain't sure!
+Why is this still happening? is it really love or mere obsession?? - I ain't sure!

 How long more until it stops happening? and does it really stop?? - I ain't sure!!

-She might even doesn't deserve my love but the love didn't start by figuring out whether she deserves it or not, in the first palce, right?
+She might even doesn't deserve my love (my friends say) but the love didn't start by figuring out whether she deserves it or not, in the first place.

+... and, it ain't the first time of such a [dream](http://gautamswritings.blogspot.com/2011/11/it-was-again-dream.html), and I sincerely doubt it is the last time... it's been happenning, time... and again!